niksu/dosarray/doc/USAGE.md

 * `DOSARRAY_PHYSICAL_HOSTS_PUB`: Populate this list with the host names of all the physical machines, again in the same order as they appear in the former variable.

-* `DOSARRAY_HOST_INTERFACE_MAP`: Populate this list with the network interface to be measured for each physical host, in the same order as the former list
+* `DOSARRAY_HOST_INTERFACE_MAP`: Populate this list with the network interface to be measured for each physical host, in the same order as the former list.

 * `DOSARRAY_VIRT_NET_PREFIX`: This is a string specifying the first two octets of your physical host IPs, eg - "192.168."

 * `DOSARRAY_VIRT_NETS`: This list is populated based on the previous entries to form the prefix of each containers' IP in the physical hosts